 |6G||Up to 1 Tbps (1,000,000 Mbps)||Automated cars, cellular surfaces, Wi-Fi implants|

 The cell phone internet technology we have today is based mostly on 4G, a wireless standard that first launched in late 2009.
 4G radically boosted data speeds on our phones, allowing users to do online activities like streaming HD video and playing video games.

-Still, AT&T, T-Mobile, and other cellular service providers proceeded to launch 5G in 2018 and 2019.
+AT&T, T-Mobile, and other cellular service providers launched 5G in 2018 and 2019.
 They’re now busy building up 5G cellular networks across the nation.
 Some companies have also launched early iterations of 5G home internet.

 Current 5G speeds range between 40 and 1,100 Mbps, depending on the type of 5G network you’re on.
 By harnessing technology like millimeter-wave spectrum and beamforming, experts estimate that 5G could eventually hit max speeds of up to 10,000 Mbps.
 Whether 5G hits that target or not, wireless companies are now moving away from just serving our phones and making plans to use 5G for other applications in industry, business, healthcare, and remote working.

 Maybe by the time we get to 10,000 Mbps (10 Gbps) speeds, wireless companies will already be launching 6G.
 What’s clear is that 6G will be about a lot more than mere internet speeds.

 Keep in mind—wireless technology evolves slower than you expect

 Interestingly, even though we now have 5G, a lot of cell phone companies haven’t even met international 4G benchmarks yet.
 These days many networks have what’s called 4G LTE, or long-term evolution.
 The term sounds like deluxe 4G, but it’s actually a slower version of 4G.